Edwin Lughofer, Carlos Guardiola,

 the models evolve over time in order to cope 1.) with high-frequented measurement recordings and 2.) online changing operating conditions.

-The residuals are compared with local confidence regions surrounding the evolving fuzzy models, so-called
+The residuals are compared with confidence regions surrounding the evolving fuzzy models, so-called

-local error bars, incrementally calculated synchronously to the models.
-The behavior of the residuals is analyzed over time by an adaptive univariate statistical approach.
+local error bars and their behavior is analyzed over time by adaptive univariate statistical